 Picture this: A principal at the beginning of the school year tells all his teachers: "This year, we will have no end-of-grade test.
 We will have no letters or numbers on our report cards.
 There will be no homework just for the sake of assigning homework.
 Instead of assessing what each student knows, you will … Continue reading One year-end assessment that your kids will be begging for!

 Greg and I have had the privilege of walking with over a dozen couples towards marriage through pre-marital counseling.
 From former basketball players, to former camp staff, we meet about 4 times in the months leading up to their wedding and try paint a realistic picture of what a thriving marriage looks like.
-When … Continue reading How would you define the core of who your family is, and why is it important?
+When … Continue reading How would you define the core of who your family is?